floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - the entire code expects a 'desktop GPU feature set' and doesn't implement fallback paths for mobile or generally ancient GPUs
-- the window system glue in sokol_app.h is only implemented for Linux/X11
+- the window system glue in sokol_app.h is only implemented for Linux/X11 - and before the question comes up again: it works just fine on Wayland-only distros
 - only tested on an Intel Meteor Lake integrated GPU (which also means that some buffer types may be allocated in memory types that are not optimal on GPUs without unified memory)